18F/before-you-ship/_pages/ato/types.md

 The 1 Year is inclusive of all the steps of [the 90 Day process](#day-authorization).
 A more thorough penetration test is done, which may reveal other vulnerabilities that will need to be resolved.

-### Signing an authorization

-Once the entire process is complete, GSA InfoSec will make a recommendation to the head of the GSA Office of Citizen Services and Innovative Technologies (OCSIT), our current Authorizing Official, for signature.

 ### Continuous authorization

 Coming soon.